uml-digitalinitiatives/islandora-1x-solr-indexer/README.md

 The resulting field XML is concatenated together using the *ca.umanitoba.dam.islandora.fc3indexer.StringConcatAggregator* wrapped with a &lt;update&gt;&lt;doc&gt; &lt;/doc&gt;&lt;update&gt; and pushed to Solr as an update.

 ## Credit
-All credit to [acoburn](https://github.com/acoburn) for this is just an implementation of his camel route wrapped in a war deployment.
+All credit to [acoburn](https://github.com/acoburn) for this is just an implementation of his camel route.